nccgroup/singularity/Readme.md

 ### Personalizing The Manager Configuration File
 Singularity comes with a default configuration file in `html/manager-config.json`.
-You can modify this file to change the default parameters, such as the `attackHostDomain`, the `attackHostIPAddress`, and the `attackPayloads`.
+You can modify this file to change the default parameters, such as the `attackHostDomain`, the `attackHostIPAddress`, the `attackPayloads`, the `rebindingStrategy` and the `interval`.

+Valid DNS rebinding strategy `"rebindingStrategy"` configuration values and UI correspondance are as follows:

+* `"FromQueryFirstThenSecond"`: "First then second (default, conservative)")
+* `"FromQueryMultiA"`: "Multiple answers (fast)"
+* `"FromQueryRoundRobin"`: "Round robin (IPS/filters evasion)"
+* `"FromQueryRandom"`: "Random (IPS/filters evasion)"

+The DNS rebinding strategies are explained in a later section.

-You need to edit this file if you add your own payloads.
+You need to edit this file if you add your own payloads or would like to automate an attack (covered later in this document).
 You do not need to edit the configuration file if you want to use existing payloads as you can change the parameters in the web interface.

 ### Server Arguments
 Launch the Singularity binary, (`singularity-server`), with the `-h` parameter to see its parameters.

-- `-DNSRebindStrategy string` :
-  Specify how to respond to DNS queries from a victim client.
-  The supported strategies are:
-  - `DNSRebindFromQueryRoundRobin`
-  - `DNSRebindFromQueryFirstThenSecond` (default)
-  - `DNSRebindFromQueryRandom`
-  - `DNSRebindFromQueryMultiA` (requires Linux `iptables`)
 - `-HTTPServerPort value` :
   Specify the attacker HTTP Server port that will serve HTML/JavaScript files.
   Repeat this flag to listen on more than one HTTP port.
 - `-ResponseIPAddr string` :
-  Specify the attacker host IP address that will be rebound to the victim host address using strategy specified by flag `-DNSRebingStrategy` (default value is 192.168.0.1).
+  Specify the attacker host IP address that will be rebound to the victim host address (default value is 192.168.0.1).
 - `-ResponseReboundIPAddr string` :
   Specify the victim host IP address that is rebound from the attacker host